valfirst/slf4j-test/src/site/markdown/usage.md

         "With an argument {}",
         myObj.calculateValue());

-Alternatively, you can create the `LoggingEvent` from a an existing SLF4J logging event, like
+Alternatively, you can create the `LoggingEvent` from an existing SLF4J logging event, like